(Originally

 You (like me) may feel as if you've literally "wished" this

-quite as "fortunate" as you originally thought!
-Okay?
+may not feel quite as "fortunate" as you originally thought!

 This

-not, a Vertex person can complicate your life.
-You may even find
+Vertex person can greatly complicate your life.
+You may even find that

-that you simply can't "let go" of that pesky Vertex
+you simply can't "let go" of that pesky Vertex person (for

 of you is finished and/or somehow felt to be complete.